michael105/totp/README.md

                  and erase all secrets.
-                 Default ist 5 minutes, -s 0 disables the timeout -q N[h|m]     : quit after N seconds (minutes, hours) -h            : Show this help
+                 Default ist 5 minutes, -s 0 disables the timeout -q N[h|m]     : quit after N seconds (minutes, hours) -n source     : use ntpc time, source one of a,c,f,g,m (apple,cloudflare,facebook,google,microsoft)
+                 microsoft will crash or point to apple - type jicrosoft or icrosoft instead -z            : display tokens with dzen2
+ -X EXE ARG .. : display tokens with dzen2 / another program
+                 EXECUTABLE is started and piped to, with all following arguments
+                 example: totp -X dzen2 -w 200 -fg white -bg black

+ -h            : Show this help

 misc 2023, GPL